axyjo/leaflet-rails/README.md

 )
 ```

-If you want to have multiple maps on same page , you should add unique container_id in helper for each map:
+If you want to have multiple maps on same page , you should add unique container_id in helper method for each map:

 ```ruby
 map(:container_id => "first_map", :center => {